jimfulton/testvars/README.rst

   >>> vars.x == 1
   True

-But, at that point, the value is set, and you can make assertions against it:
+At that point, the value is set, and you can make assertions against it:

   >>> vars.x